top of page

 Electric school buses are becoming an increasingly popular topic in the transportation industry, especially with the rise of electric vehicles and the push for more sustainable modes of transportation.
 This has led to the federal government taking notice and offering funding opportunities for electric school buses through the Bipartisan Infrastructure Law.

-Government and education organizations can list their properties (land, rooftops, parking lots) for lease for clean energy (solar, wind, EV charging, energy storage) on LandGate's marketplace for free to contribute to sustainability initiatives and the fight against climate change.
-A unique network of renewable energy developers actively uses LandGate's platform to plan new projects and submit lease offers to education property owners across the country.
-By listing your property for lease for free on LandGate's competitive marketplace, you can ensure that you're getting the best offers and the most value for your property.
+Government and education organizations can advertise their available properties (land, rooftops, parking lots) for lease for clean energy (solar, wind, EV charging, energy storage) on LandGate's marketplace for free to contribute to sustainability initiatives and generate revenue.
+A unique network of renewable energy developers actively uses LandGate's platform to plan new projects and submit lease offers to agency property owners across the country.
+By listing your property for lease for free on LandGate's competitive marketplace, you're displaying your property to a wide network of trusted renewable energy developers actively seeking government property to lease for new projects.
+Learn more about LandGate's free services for government agencies below:

-With funding from the 2021 Bipartisan Infrastructure Law, the EPA Clean School Bus Program provides $5 billion over five years (FY 2022-2026) to replace existing school buses with zero-emission and low-emission models that operate on alternative fuels.
-For eligible applicants, the EPA awards up to 100% of the cost of the replacement bus, charging equipment, or fueling infrastructure.
-Alternative fuels include electricity, natural gas, hydrogen, or propane.
+Funded by the 2021 Bipartisan Infrastructure Law, the EPA's Clean School Bus Program allocates $5 billion over five years (FY 2022-2026) to replace traditional school buses with zero-emission and low-emission models powered by alternative fuels.
+Eligible applicants can receive up to 100% funding for the cost of replacement buses, as well as associated charging equipment or fueling infrastructure.
+Alternative fuels supported by the program include electricity, natural gas, hydrogen, and propane.

-Following the overwhelming demand from local communities for electric school bus funding under the 2022 Clean School Bus Rebates and 2023 Clean School Bus Grants, the EPA announced the third round of funding through the Clean School Bus Program (CSBP) in September 2023, a $500 million rebate program with applications due February 14, 2024.
-With nearly $1 billion in awards, the grant program represents a historic step toward clean rides for kids.
+In response to overwhelming demand for electric school bus funding through the 2022 Clean School Bus Rebates and 2023 Clean School Bus Grants, the EPA launched a third round of funding in September 2023.
+This $500 million rebate program allows applications until February 14, 2024.
+With nearly $1 billion already awarded, the program marks a significant milestone in providing cleaner, healthier transportation for children.
+As of October 2024, the program has funded more than 8,000 electric school buses in school districts with more than 16 million students across the nation.

 Benefits of the EPA Clean School Bus Program